MusicPlayerDaemon/mpc/doc/index.rst

    tags.
 (A negative value disables overlapping with MixRamp tagqs and restores the previous value of crossfade).

-:command:`del <songpos>` - Removes a queue number from the queue.
-Can also read input from pipes (:samp:`0` deletes the current playing song).

-:command:`disable [only] <output # or name> [...]` - Disables the
-   output(s); a list of one or more names or numbers is required.
-If "only" is the first argument, all other outputs are enabled.

-:command:`enable [only] <output # or name> [...]` - Enables the
-   output(s); a list of one or more names or numbers is required.
-If ":samp:`only`" is the first argument, all other outputs are disabled.

-:command:`idle [events]` - Waits until an event occurs.
-Prints a list of event names, one per line.
-See the MPD protocol documentation for further information.

-   If you specify a list of events, only these events are considered.

-:command:`idleloop [events]` - Similar to :command:`idle`, but
-   re-enters "idle" state after events have been printed.

-   If you specify a list of events, only these events are considered.

-:command:`listall [<file>]` - Lists <file> from database.
-If no
-   <file> is specified, lists all songs in the database.

-:command:`load <file>`: - Loads <file> as queue.

-:command:`ls [<directory>]` - Lists all files/folders in
-   <directory>.
-If no <directory> is specified, lists all files in
-   music directory.

-:command:`lsplaylists`: - Lists available playlists.

-:command:`mv, move <from> <to>` - Moves song at position <from> to the position <to> in the queue.

 :command:`next` - Starts playing next song on queue.

-:command:`outputs` - Lists all available outputs

 :command:`pause` - Pauses playing.

 :command:`play <position>` - Starts playing the song-number specified.
 If none is specified, plays number 1.

-:command:`playlist [<playlist>]` - Lists all songs in <playlist>.
-If no <playlist> is specified, lists all songs in the current queue.

 :command:`prev` - Starts playing previous song.